 The motivation for a company sale or the sale of a business operation can be different.
 Strategic reasons come into question.
-If you determine that a business unit does not fit strategically with the target orientation of your company, you can dispose of this business unit.
+If you determine that a business unit does not fit strategically with your company’s target orientation, you can dispose of this business unit.
 It is possible that this business unit is more valuable to a buyer than it is to you.
 This can result in a win-win situation.

 You may want to part with your business because you want to retire.
 In that case, a classic business succession plan is on the horizon.
 You need to initiate a business transaction process, whether you are transferring your business interest to one or more employees or you are looking for a buyer outside your company.